csnewman/flutter-go-bridge/README.md

 2. Create a wrapper around your Go code.
     - See [Go wrapper](#go-wrapper) below.
-    - See [example](https://github.com/csnewman/flutter-go-bridge/blob/master/example/example.go) for an example.
+    - See [example](https://github.com/csnewman/flutter-go-bridge/blob/master/exampleapp/go/example.go) for an example.

 3. Generate bindings
-    - `go generate` in the directory containing your wrapper.
+    - Run `go generate` in the directory containing your wrapper.

 4. Use the generated bindings from your Flutter/Dart application

 5. Automate library building by integrating into flutter build.
     - See [Platform building](#platform-building) below.
-    - See `exampleapp` for an example.
+    - See the `exampleapp` folder for a full example.

-6. When modifying the Go code, you will likely need to call `flutter clean` to trigger a rebuild.
+6. When modifying the Go code, you may need to call `flutter clean` to trigger a rebuild, dependent upon your Go source location and configured source directories.

 ### Go wrapper